-Although a court has the authority to order spousal support under appropriate circumstances, you and your spouse are free to negotiate and settle and settle alimony terms between yourselves.
+Although a court has the authority to order spousal support under appropriate circumstances, you and your spouse are free to negotiate and settle alimony terms between yourselves.

 Schedule a spousal support (alimony) consultation today.

-Please call us at (434) 989-0439 or complete the form to schedule a consultation in our Charlottesville or Waynesboro office.
+Please call us at (434) 989-0439 or complete the form to schedule an alimony consultation in our Charlottesville or Waynesboro office.

 Submission of this form will not create an attorney-client privilege.
 Please do not provide any privileged or confidential information in this form.